Zoetis AQHA Ranching Heritage Challenges

 June 17 - Zoetis AQHA Ranching Heritage Challenge Finals - Guthrie, Oklahoma

-October – NRCHA Snaffle Bit Futurity, Fort Worth, Texas
+October 14 (tentatively)– NRCHA Snaffle Bit Futurity, Fort Worth, Texas

 October 17 – Northern International Livestock Exposition (NILE), Billings, Montana